mcpython4-coding/Documentation/mcpython/common/mod/ModLoader.md

     This project is not official by mojang and does not relate to it.

-    function cast_dependency(depend: dict)
+    function cast_dependency(dependency: dict) -> mcpython.common.mod.Mod.ModDependency

-        Will cast a dict-structure to the depend
+        Will cast a dict-structure to the dependency
-        :param depend: the depend dict
+        :param dependency: the dependency dict describing the data
         :return: the parsed mod.Mod.ModDependency-object